kermitt2/grobid/doc/training/affiliation-address.md

-#Annotation guidelines for dates
+# Annotation guidelines for affiliation and address

 ## Introduction

 The affiliation-address structure contains an informal description of an author’s present or past affiliation with one organization, for example an employer or a sponsor.
 It can group up to three elements: the name of the organization (`<orgName>`), its address (`<address>`) and an indice (`<marker>`).

 As usually for GROBID models, text that do not belong to one of the left elements, in particular such as punctuations, syntactic sugar, etc. has to be be left untagged.
 Line break are indicated with `<lb>`.

-Ex.:
+For example:

 ```xml
 <affiliation>